 - a.
-Further encourage a positive partnership with H.O.M.E to encourage and counsel HCVP participants to locate units outside of areas of poverty or minority concentration. - b.
-RRHA has engaged in a Regional Analysis of Impediments to Fair Housing Choice, with other nearby jurisdictions to guide future practices and eliminate housing barriers for low, very low, and moderate-income households.
+Further encourage a positive partnership with Housing Opportunities Made Equal (H.O.M.E) of Virginia to encourage and counsel HCVP participants to locate units outside of areas of poverty or minority concentration. - b.
+RRHA has engaged in a Regional Analysis of Impediments (AI) to Fair Housing Choice, with other nearby jurisdictions to guide future practices and eliminate housing barriers for low, very low, and moderate-income households.
 This research analyzed barriers, impediments, and/or discriminatory practices that may hinder a person's right to Fair Housing Choice.
-The following action steps were recommended by Root Policy Research and will be implemented by RRHA: